shanicodes-star/Recipe_Finder_Aptech-Vision/README.md

-Foodie Rover
+Foodie Rover Recipe Finder

-Foodie Rover ek recipe finding website hai jahan users apni favorite dishes search kar sakte hain, filter apply kar sakte hain aur reviews bhi dekh sakte hain.
+Foodie Rover is a recipe finding website where users can search for their favorite dishes, apply filters, and view ratings & reviews.
-Iska design simple aur responsive hai jo mobile aur desktop dono par easily chal jata hai.
+The design is simple and fully responsive, working seamlessly on both mobile and desktop devices.

  Features

  Recipe Finder – Search by category, cuisine, or keywords.

- Ratings & Reviews – Users apne reviews aur feedback de sakte hain.
+ Ratings & Reviews – Users can share their reviews and feedback.

- Responsive Design – Mobile friendly navigation with collapsible menu.
+ Responsive Design – Mobile-friendly navigation with a collapsible menu.

  Poll Section – Weekly dish voting system.

- (Optional) Dark mode toggle.

  Technologies Used

 HTML5